What is Formula Auditing in Excel

 In the Formulas tab you can see a section called Formula Auditing.
 They include:

-1. Trace Precedents: This tool allows users to identify all the cells that contribute to a formula in a particular cell.
+1. Trace Precedents: Trace Precedents allows you to identify all the cells that a particular formula depends on.

-5. Watch Window: This tool allows users to monitor the value of a specific cell or formula while working on a different sheet or workbook.
+5. Watch Window allows you to monitor the value of specific cells while working elsewhere in your workbook.

 By using these Formula Auditing tools, users can easily identify and fix errors in their spreadsheets, ensuring accurate calculations and reducing the risk of mistakes in important data analysis.